 Sergeant Mark had spent nearly twenty-four years of his retirement in a middle drawer.
-The wooden desk had three drawers on its right-hand side, and he was in the middle drawer.
+The wooden desk had three drawers on its right-hand side, and he was in the middle one.
 During much of that time, the drawer also held an ivory cigarette holder, a duck call, four tarnished Lady Liberty silver dollars, a pushbutton cigarette case also tarnished silver, an embroidered souvenir patch from Wyoming, a matchbox-sized cardboard container of Air Mail stickers, and a few other so-called collectibles.
 Sergeant Mark was the only animate inhabitant of the drawer, separated as he was from his mates.

 The other men, also retired from service, had been redeployed to Shippensburg, Pennsylvania, where they were reactivated.
 The Real Man had shipped them to Shippensburg en masse, intended as a present for his nephew, the son of his brother, who turned age five that winter.
 The Real Man had carefully packed them all within a sizable shipping carton along with some bunched-up kraft paper to cushion their ride from New Hope, Pennsylvania, to Shippensburg while in custody of the U.S. Postal Service.
 They traveled as groups, each group wrapped in royal blue felt sacks, cinched with a drawstring, that had once held fifths of Crown Royal blended Canadian whiskey.
 Those shipped to Shippensburg included remaining members of two companies of Civil War infantry, small tin men scarred and in tatters.
 The two Civil War units rode in separate Crown Royal bags, one holding Blues and the other Grays, along with a few chipped cannon and wagons that each side had retained somehow over the years.
 Another bag held all-white plastic baseball players, about three inches tall, in various stances—some at bat, some fielding a grounder, some winding up to pitch with arms close to the chest while their legs curled upward to deliver the ball more forcefully.
 Another bag held fighters from the Crusades of the Middle Ages: small, painted metal men with pizza-sized shields strapped to their hands, some with lances, some on horseback.
 A troop of plastic French Foreign Legion fighters rode in another Crown Royal bag, wearing hats with flowing neck protectors, some with weapons and some just standing their ground, which was a spit of flat plastic.
 Red molded-plastic American Indians traveled in their own bag, some threatening a tomahawk blow, others riding bareback ponies.
 Their enemy, the rifle-toting and coonskin-capped settlers, had been reduced to one survivor.
 (Good riddance.)